enhancedsociety/ico/ES_docs/Upgradeable_Token.md

 ![](images/UT/22.png)

-23. Click totalSupply for UpgradeToken and it will show 50000000000000000000 tokens in supply.
+23. Click totalSupply for UpgradedToken and it will show 50000000000000000000 tokens in supply.
 The old tokens have been destroyed and an equvivalent number of new tokens have been issued.

 ![](images/UT/23.png)